-But nowhere do Esther and Mordecai seek out Haman's destruction or the destruction of the Persian Empire, that kind of judgment belongs to God alone at the time and place of His choosing.
+Nowhere do Esther and Mordecai seek out Haman's destruction or the destruction of the Persian Empire, that kind of judgment belongs to God alone at the time and place of His choosing.
+So it was an added bonus, or just desserts, that God judged Haman the way he did.